linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Reputation-Acquisition-in-Debt-Markets.md

 Milgrom, Paul, and Roberts, John.
 "Predation, Reputation, and Entry Deterrence."
 J. Econ.
 Theory 27 (August 1982): 280-312.
 Smith, Clifford W., Jr., and Warner, Jerold B. "On Financial Contracting: An Analysis of Bond Covenants."
 J. Financial Econ.
 7 (June 1979): 117-61.
 Spatt, Chester.
 "Credit Reputation Equilibrium and the Theory of Credit Markets."
 Manuscript.
 Pittsburgh: Carnegie-Mellon Univ., May 1983.
 Stiglitz, Joseph E., and Weiss, Andrew.
 "Credit Rationing in Markets with Imperfect Information."
 A.E.R.
 71 (June 1981): 393-410.
-Incentive Effects of Terminations: Applications to the Credit and Labor Markets."
+—.
+"Incentive Effects of Terminations: Applications to the Credit and Labor Markets."
 A.E.R.
 73 (December 1983): 912-27.
 Townsend, Robert M. "Optimal Contracts and Competitive Markets with Costly State Verification."
 J. Econ.
 Theory 21 (October 1979): 265-93.